 Transferring to a 4-Year College

-My friend from community college told me that the City University of New York, accepts undocumented students and I knew this was my way out.
-I felt if I stayed in NJ, my educational opportunities would be limited, so in 2009, I decided to leave the state, my family, and make it on my own in New York.
+My friend from community college told me that a 4-year university out of state, accepts undocumented students and I knew this was my way out.
+I felt if I stayed in the city I lived in, my educational opportunities would be limited so I decided to leave the state, my family, and make it on my own in New York.
 I worked as a busboy, waiter, and deli worker for several months saving enough money so I can afford college tuition.
 I remember there were days were I barely ate because I wanted to afford rent, but I knew my education was worth it, so I endured.
-I was accepted to York College, CUNY where I decided to pursue a Bachelor’s Degree in Biotechnology and I knew this was my shot to show everyone and prove to myself that I deserve to be here and the fact that I did not have a green card will not stop me from pursuing my ambitions.
-It was in a laboratory biology course, that a professor, Dr. Simon, took me aside after class and asked me if I was interested in doing research.
+I was accepted to college where I decided to pursue a Bachelor’s Degree in Biotechnology and I knew this was my shot to show everyone and prove to myself that I deserve to be here and the fact that I did not have a green card will not stop me from pursuing my ambitions.
+It was in a laboratory biology course, that a professor took me aside after class and asked me if I was interested in doing research.
 At the time I did not know if I should do research considering I was busy working, but I am glad I did as this opened the door for several opportunities that would have been closed.
 Once again, I strongly encourage undocumented students to find their mentors, especially those interested in pursing a career in the sciences.
 Throughout the next couple of years as an undergraduate student, I worked in her lab studying the social behavior of the fruit fly.
-It was because of her mentorship that I was able to present my research at academic conferences, apply for competitive scholarships, conduct summer research at Princeton University, and apply for graduate schools.
+It was because of her mentorship that I was able to present my research at academic conferences, apply for competitive scholarships, conduct summer research at an Ivy League university, and apply for graduate schools.
 Furthermore, she was the first one who encouraged me to share my undocumented story and it showed me the importance of not hiding who I am, but to embrace it.
 Her mentorship led to a domino effect where other faculty members in the biology, physics, and other departments invested in me and supported my endeavors.
-I am truly grateful for the mentorship they provided me and because of them I was accepted to several graduate schools in the sciences and I ended up at Yale University where I am pursuing a Ph.D in Molecular Biophysics & Biochemistry.
+I am truly grateful for the mentorship they provided me and because of them I was accepted to several graduate schools in the sciences and I ended up pursuing a Ph.D in Molecular Biophysics & Biochemistry.